 Unless Article 49.2 applies, a Trustee must declare the nature and extent of:

-any direct or indirect interest which he or she has in a proposed transaction or arrangement with the Union; and
+any direct or indirect interest which they have in a proposed transaction or arrangement with the Union; and

-any duty or any direct or indirect interest which he or she has which conflicts or may conflict with the interests of the Union or his or her duties to the Union.
+any duty or any direct or indirect interest which they have which conflicts or may conflict with the interests of the Union or their duties to the Union.

 There is no need to declare any interest or duty of which the other Trustees are, or ought reasonably to be, already aware.